MichaelSasser/matrix-room-python/content/post/definitions.md

 We will not act on complaints regarding:

 - Good faith and non-malicious conduct whose object is to ameliorate the conditions of disadvantaged individuals or groups including those that are disadvantaged because of race, national or ethnic origin, colour, religion, sex, age or mental or physical disability.
 - Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you”
 - Refusal to explain or debate social justice concepts
 - Communicating in a ‘tone’ you don’t find congenial
 - Criticizing racist, sexist, cissexist, or otherwise oppressive behaviour or assumptions

 We do not want:

 - Off-Topic conversations in any matrix room other than the "Offtopic" room `#python-off-topic:matrix.org`
 - Advertising of any kind, except for the presentation of own Python projects.
   However, the presentation offer is only for those, who have already contributed to the community.
 In addition, each project may be presented only once, and only in the "Offtopic" room `#python-off-topic:matrix.org`.
 The moderation team reserves the right to reject or delete project presentations without giving any reason.
 - Job search or job offers
 - Illegal content
 - Sexual content
+- Trolling
 - Copyright infringement
 - Paid or unpaid jobs.
 We are not a freelance service marketplace
 - Money transactions
 - Conversations in other languages than English.
 We have agreed on English as common language